syko240/D7032E_HomeExam/README.md

 Tested for Java Version 20 on Windows

 ## Compile
-compile code and test with compile.bat
+compile code and tests with compile.bat

 ## Run
 start server with startServer.bat